We're a small non-profit team building big (free & open-source) things.

 Remix Our Open Code

 We're open-source to the core, contributors to the commons, evangelists for open standards, co-framers of OpenGovData Principles, and activists for liberation of public data.
-See our wish list, join our chats, check out our code, and more.
+See our wish list, check out our code, and more.

 Support Our Public-Mission Work

-We're a tiny team with big goals for deliberative democracy.
-Our limiting factor isn't ideas, or a lack of information to make accessible, but rather money for web development.
+We're a tiny team with big goals for participatory democracy.
+Our limiting factor isn't ideas, or a lack of information to make accessible, but rather funding for open-source development.
 Your support can build amazing new open-source tools.
 Get in touch.

 working for a fairer, more open, and more democratic media space.